 Euroclear provides Euroclear participants, among other things, with safekeeping, administration, clearing and settlement, securities lending and borrowing, and related services.
 Euroclear participants are investment banks, securities brokers and dealers, banks, central banks, supranationals, custodians, investment managers, corporations, trust companies and certain other organizations.
-Certain of the managers or other financial entities involved in the offering may be Euroclear participants.
+Certain of the managers may be Euroclear participants.